 In the 1970s, Chinese researchers develop new extracts (the T2 and the CEA extract) that match both efficacy and safety :

-China conducts extensive studies with these extracts for a variety of autoimmune conditions during the 1980s.
+During the 1980s, China conducts extensive studies with these extracts for a variety of autoimmune conditions.
 An important study includes 2000 Rheumatoid Arthritis patients, sadly there is no translation available at this time.
-I hope to bring it to you some day soon, it’s one of my challenges for 2018.
+I hope to bring it to you some day soon, it’s one of my challenges.

 From these two preparations, one is in use extensively nowadays.
 Physicians prescribe it as a first line natural DMARD to successfully relieve symptoms of a number of autoimmune conditions.
 Not as a supplement but as a monotherapy and they combine it with other Western style medication.
 They also associate it with Methotrexate in low dose with outstanding results.
 It is commercially widely available in China.
 You will find more info on the indications here: Thunder God Vine Indications and dosages here: Thunder God Vine Dosage and Common Drug Association.

 The T2 extract is standardized and the dosage is very specific : 1 to 1,5mg/kg/day.
 A number of brands sell it (see picture above).
 The presentations are all the same: bottles of 50 to 100 tablets of 10mg extract.

 The commercial presentations that I know and have used myself are detailed in the following page: Buy Thunder God Vine.